Shyamaa/com/README.md

 ## 📄 License

-This project is created by MMI Softwares Pvt Ltd.
+This project is created by Shyam.

 ## 🤝 Contributing